squid-cache/squid-cache.github.io/SquidFaq/ConfiguringSquid.rst

 With Squid-2, you will not lose your existing cache.
 You can add and delete cache_dir lines without affecting any of the others.

 == Squid and http-gw from the TIS toolkit. ==
-Several people on both the fwtk-users and the squid-users mailing asked about using Squid in combination with http-gw from the [http://www.tis.com/ TIS toolkit].
+Several people on both the fwtk-users and the squid-users mailing asked about using Squid in combination with http-gw from the [[http://www.tis.com/|TIS toolkit]].
 The most elegant way in my opinion is to run an internal Squid caching proxyserver which handles client requests and let this server forward it's requests to the http-gw running on the firewall.
 Cache hits won't need to be handled by the firewall.

 In this example Squid runs on the same server as the http-gw, Squid uses 8000 and http-gw uses 8080 (web).
 The local domain is home.nl.